March 24, 2023

 How do you make the coolest turtle even cooler?
 Give him a guitar!

-This glam rock version of Raphael is ready to deafen Shredder’s foot soldiers with radical riffs brain-melting basslines.
+This glam rock version of Raphael is ready to deafen Shredder’s foot soldiers with radical riffs and brain-melting basslines.
 With his new Bass Bashin’ Guitar, this rockstar turtle has no trouble keeping the beat.

 Oh, he’s also replaced his shurikens with vinyl records and now carries a pair of modified drumstick sais.
 The other Turtles say it’s a phase, but we think they’re just jealous.

-Get ready to stand at attention and salute these green army m̶e̶n̶ turtles.
-With Uncle Sam on their side, these Teenage Mutant Ninja Turtles are ready to divide and conquer Shredder’s forces like a slice of pepperoni pizza.
+With Uncle Sam on their side, these Teenage Mutant Ninja Turtles are ready to divide and conquer Shredder’s forces like a New York pizza pie!

 You’ve got Lieutenant Leo for the Army, Pro Pilot Don for the Air Force, Midshipman Mike for the Navy, and Raph, the Green Teen Beret.
 Each action figure came with its own military-themed accessories and a United States “Anti-Foot” flag.

-Everyone knows Shredder, the main antagonist of the Teenage Mutant Ninja Turtles and all-around toxic personality.
-The new and improved Super Shredder strikes an imposing figure with “twice the Turtle-eating turbulence” of his regular version.
+Everyone knows Shredder, the main antagonist of the Teenage Mutant Ninja Turtles, and an all-around toxic personality.

 The Foot Clain is about to get some bad news, and April O’Neil is here to deliver it with style.
-This action figure puts April in the heart of the action, converting her camera equipment into ninja-style weaponry.

 Using her samurai-style camera and broadcastin’ bo, April’s ready to give Shredder a painful close-up he won’t soon forget.
 Described as the “world’s first judo, ju jitsu jammin’ journalist, ” this figure is definitely one of the coolest TMNT toys.

 As tough as the Turtles are, they had a lot of help along the way.
-One of their most trusted allies has to be the fire-fighting dalmatian Hot Spot.
+One of their most trusted allies has to be the fire-fighting Dalmatian, Hot Spot.

 Using his Foot-fightin’ Fire Axe, Hot Spot chews through bad guys and debris with ease.
 Like any good dog, he’s also got a large bone between his teeth (which he won’t hesitate to use as a cudgel when bad guys get too close).

-Before Swiper started swiping, there was Scratch the Cat.
 This despicable feline is the Foot Clan’s answer to Hot Spot and comes with his swindlin’ sidekick Jail Bird along with his Bag o’ Burgled Loot, Criminal Cake Gun, and Felonious Fish Club.

 While a pretty unremarkable character, Scratch has achieved legendary status amongst toy collectors.
 Even loose, an original Scratch figure hovers around $3000 online, while a sealed version can easily sell for $7000 or more.

 Looking for the Teenage Mutant Ninja Turtles?
 You won’t find them here.
 The Undercover Turtles are the perfect noir sewer sleuths with their fedoras, “real fabric” trench coats, and an arsenal of gadgets.
+Think Inspector Gadget if he was green and had an obsession with pizza.

 The Undercover Turtles have also become some of the most valuable TMNT toys for collectors.
-As of writing, there’s a listing for the full set of all four sealed figures on eBay for $20,000.
+As of writing, there’s a listing for the full set of all four sealed figures on eBay for $25,000.
 Wow!

 While Dominos and Pizza Hut fought for control of the Friday night dinner demographic, another pizza war was secretly raging in kids’ bedrooms.
-The Pizza War Playset was part of the mini-mutants line of TMNT toys and featured Michaelangelo and his favorite pizza joint.

 This bodacious battle set was packed with state-of-the-art defensive technology like a working pizza disc flinger and a marinara-sauce-covered delivery slide for gooey escapes.
 Of course, it was fully compatible with the whole range of mini-mutant action figures, and the packaging encouraged kids to collect them all.